 Richard Balet | Consultant Gynaecologist and IVF Specialist

 Richard Balet is a Consultant Gynaecologist and IVF Specialist with a special interest in male infertility.
 Dr Balet graduated from the University of Paris Pierre et Marie Curie.
 He worked as a consultant in Obstetrics and Gynaecology in France and set up one of the first IVF units in France in 1984.
 He moved to the UK in 1994 and worked as a research fellow at the Royal London Hospital before being appointed clinical assistant to Professor Grudzinskas at St Bartholomew's Hospital.
 He joined the Bridge Centre as a full time IVF specialist in 1996.
 In 2001 he returned to France where he was appointed head of the Reproduction unity of Hosptial Pierre Rouques in Paris which became one of the most important and successful units in Paris.
 In parallel he continued his work at the Bridge Centre.
 He joined the LWC in 2013.

 Michael Booker | Consultant in Fertility and Reproductive Surgery

 Michael Booker has recently joined the staff at LWC .
 He has been an NHS Consultant in Obstetrics and Gynaecology since 1990.
 His involvement with Fertility and IVF started in 1984 at King’s College Hospital, London.
-His special interest is in Reproductive Surgery, including tubal microsurgery, endometriosis surgery, myomectomy, and correction of congenital uterine malformations.
-More recently he has developed an interest in Male Infertility and surgical sperm retrieval.
+His special interest is in Reproductive Surgery, including tubal microsurgery, endometriosis surgery, myomectomy, and correction of congenital uterine malformations as well as Male Infertility and surgical sperm retrieval.